rectorphp/rector-src/README.md

 ## Code of Conduct

 This project adheres to a [Contributor Code of Conduct](/CODE_OF_CONDUCT.md) By participating in this project and its community, you are expected to uphold this code.

-## Projects using Rector

-- [`codito/rector-money`](https://packagist.org/packages/codito/rector-money): set of rules related to `moneyphp/money` library.
-It can help you with upgrading to v4.0 or make your codebase compatible for future upgrade.